An Analysis of Biopharmaceutical Pipeline Strength Based on Key Indicators

 There has been much speculation about the health of the biopharmaceutical pipeline, and questions remain about how strong the pipeline really is and what it can tell us about future expectations.
-We set out to answer these questions by analyzing key indicators of pipeline strength over the past three years, including research & development (R&D) spend, new chemical entity approvals, and Phase 2 and Phase 3 development.
+We set out to answer these questions by analyzing key indicators of pipeline strength over the past three years, including research and development (R&D) spend, new chemical entity approvals, and Phase 2 and Phase 3 development.
 We also studied pricing and performance data to determine key challenges and considerations for products launching in 2019 and beyond.

 By all accounts, 2018 was a productive year for the industry.
 Worldwide R&D spending rose 3.5% from 2016 to 2018 to a total of $161 billion, new chemical entity approvals more than doubled over the same period from 22 to 56, and pipelines remain robust, with significant growth in late-stage development.
 Based on this data, we anticipate a promising year ahead for manufacturers and patients.